 Basis of PAGE Separation

 (A) The PAGE system employs the electric charge deployed between a positive electrode (anode) and negative electrode (cathode).
 (B) Proteins are loaded (origin) onto polyacrylamide gel, which is exposed to this electric field.
 Negatively charged proteins are driven toward the anode, whereas positively charged proteins will remain nearer to the cathode.
-The relative movement of each protein depends on its specific charge determined by its amino acid ...
+The relative movement of each protein depends on its specific charge determined by its amino acid composition.
+When SDS ...